valentynpopov/onyx-products/README.md

 - Add logging
 - Use Polly to retry db operations
 - Add integration tests for the API as a whole, not just for controllers and the repository
+- Use a proper database engine like SQL Server, rather than SQLite